sleepingkingstudios/sleeping_king_studios-tools/DEVELOPMENT.md

 #### Tools

-- StringTools#humanize_list - accept a block.
-If block given, yield each item and join the results.
 - ObjectTools#pretty - returns user-friendly string representation. :multiline option?
 Delegates to specific toolset implementations.
 - RegexpTools#matching_string - generates a string that matches the regular expression.
 Does not support advanced Regexp features.
 - RegexpTools#nonmatching_strings - generates a set of strings that do not match the regular expression.